avajs/ava/readme.md

 Assert that `function` throws an error or `promise` rejects.

-`error` can be a constructor, regex or validation function.
+`error` can be a constructor, regex, error message or validation function.

 ### .doesNotThrow(function|promise, [message])